How to make sure your money lasts as long as you do

-The expense side of the equation is the one you have more control over.
+Spend Less The expense side of the equation is the one you have more control over.
 But before you can control expenses, you need to know what they are.
-So before doing anything else, you need to dig out those receipts and those checking and credit card statements and do a cash-flow analysis to determine just what those monthly expenses are.
-If they’re more than your monthly income, there are two main approaches to cutting them.
+So before doing anything else, you need to dig out those receipts and those checking and credit card statements and do a cash-flow analysis to determine just what how much you spend each month, and on what.
+If those expenses total more than your monthly income, there are two main approaches to cutting them.

 Finally, if you pay for health club membership every month, you could get free health club membership by changing your Medicare plan (see below).

 The Big Bucks Approach While the nickel and dime approach starts at the bottom, this approach starts at the top: With housing, cars, health care, insurance, and taxes.

 Public transportation being what it is in Richmond, having a car is a necessity.
 But do you still need two of them?
 Selling one and sharing the other can eliminate one set of car payments, liability and collision insurance premiums, and maintenance and repair bills.